Salmon River Steelhead Fishing

 As the water becomes colder in November, the steelhead will start holding in the pools with fewer steelhead in the shallower fast water.

-This matters because it changes the way they feed, where they feed, and even on the baits that will work.
+This matters because it changes the way they feed, where they feed, and the baits that will work.
 I discuss fall fishing tactics for catching more steelhead on my page Fall Steelhead Fishing: Proven Guide Tips And Tactics.

 Steelhead Fishing The Salmon River In Winter

-Many anglers believe that winter is the best time to fish for steelhead on the Salmon River and there are some benefits to winter steelhead fishing on the Salmon River..
+Many anglers believe that winter is the best time to fish for steelhead on the Salmon River, and there are some benefits to winter steelhead fishing on the Salmon River.

 Early winter steelhead can be as aggressive as fall-run steelheads, which are renowned for their aggressive and often violent takes.